+All repair consent forms must be completed in accordance with applicable law.
+Figure 5.5-1 provides an example.
 The technician shall not take the customer's device outside or anywhere beyond the customer's view unless authorized in writing (e.g., terms and conditions agreement, separate consent form).

-The technician shall not use the customer's restroom; eat, drink, or smoke in the customer's home, property or place of employment.
-Also, must not accept food, drink, money, or any other items from the customer.
+The technician shall not use the customer's restroom.
+The technician shall not eat, drink, or smoke in the customer's home, property, or place of employment.
+Also, the technician shall not accept food, drink, money, or any other items from the customer.